Professor Susan Broomhall FAHA

 Susan Broomhall leads the Gender and Women's History Research Centre in the Institute for Humanities and Social Sciences.
 She is the author of numerous monographs and edited collections.
-Her current research includes a study of narratives of Korean women from the time of the Japanese invasions in the late sixteenth century; women’s activities and the role of gender ideologies in shaping experiences in the Dutch East India Company; understanding turbulent social and physical systems in historical activity, especially in health and environmental events; women’s activities and the role of gender ideologies in early modern natural research management regarding forests and waterways in particular; and women’s participation in agricultural innovations since the early modern period.
+Her current research includes the experiences of Korean women in the sixteenth and seventeenth centuries; women's activities and the role of gender ideologies in shaping experiences in the Dutch East India Company; the role of gender ideologies in early modern natural research management regarding forests and waterways in particular; and women's participation in agricultural innovations since the early modern period.

-- Glove Cultures in Early Modern England, with James Daybell (Amsterdam UP, contracted)
+- Gender and the Glove in Early Modern England, with James Daybell (Amsterdam UP, contracted)

-- Transformation and Agency: Narratives of Korean Women, 1550-1700 (ARC Humanities Press, contracted)
+- Encounter, transformation and agency in a connected world: Narratives of Korean Women, 1550-1700 (Routledge, contracted)